andreigue/vex-123-for-parents/vex123_parent_guide.md

 Let's create a variable in the VEXcode 123 platform:

 1. Navigate to the "Variables" section on the interface.
-2. Click on "Make a Variable."
+2. Click on "Make a Variable".
-3. Name your variable "numberOfTurnsCompleted".
+3. Name your variable `numberOfTurnsCompleted`.

-You now have a variable, or a "box," labeled "numberOfTurnsCompleted," but it's empty at the moment.
+You now have a variable, or a "box", labeled `numberOfTurnsCompleted`, but it's empty at the moment.
 You can visualize it by dragging and dropping the variable onto the canvas, outside your main program.

-To assign a value to this variable, use the block "set numberOfTurnsCompleted to 0."
-This action places the number 0 inside your "numberOfTurnsCompleted" variable.
+To assign a value to this variable, use the block "set `numberOfTurnsCompleted` to 0".
+This action places the number 0 inside your `numberOfTurnsCompleted` variable.

-[same illustrations of box with a label "numberOfTurnsCompleted" with number 0 inside]
+[same illustrations of box with a label `numberOfTurnsCompleted` with number 0 inside]

 Variables are named to reflect meaningful elements in your code or real-world values, and they are especially useful for tracking changes over time.
 For example, a variable might represent the number of laps a runner completes, the score in a game, or even the temperature on a thermostat.
-In the case of our robot, the variable "numberOfTurnsCompleted" keeps count of each turn the robot makes, updating from 0 to 1, 2, 3, and so on, similar to adding items to a box or updating a tally.
+In the case of our robot, the variable `numberOfTurnsCompleted` keeps count of each turn the robot makes, updating from 0 to 1, 2, 3, and so on, similar to adding items to a box or updating a tally.

 [illustration of same box with 0 leaving, and 1 coming in]